❗ Editor’s note

 Redfin is one of only two home buyer refund programs available nationwide.
 It’s also a well-known brand name that has been around longer than most of its competitors.

 While there’s certainly value in working with an established brand, the bottom line is that other companies offer better service and overall value for most buyers.

 Clever Real Estate’s free service is the best nationwide alternative to Redfin because it provides full service to buyers throughout the home buying process.

 As a buyer, when you work with Clever you’ll be introduced to top agents from trusted brokerages like Keller Williams and Berkshire Hathaway.
 You can interview as many real estate agents as you like, which lets you compare your options and find a local agent who’s a great fit for your home buying journey.

 As an added bonus, eligible buyers can receive cash back after closing without having to sacrifice the hands-on support of a traditional realtor.
 With Clever, you’ll enjoy all the service and support you expect from a traditional agent.

 Regional brokers like Homie may offer the largest commission rebates

-Some regional brokerages, such as Homie Real Estate, offer larger commission refunds than Redfin and Clever.
+Some regional brokerages, such as Homie Real Estate, offer larger commission refunds than Redfin.
 But they typically have much smaller service areas.

 Here’s what to look for when you’re evaluating regional or local discount brokerages:

 Many home buyer rebate programs come with steep service trade-offs, especially unusual restrictions that could affect your customer experience.
 Make sure to verify whether there are any additional strings attached to the rebate before you sign with an agent.

 Before you sign with an agent, verify whether there are any additional strings attached to the rebate by asking questions like, “Am I required to use any of the brokerage’s in-house services, like mortgage or title?”